 Given two signals, one carrying signed data, and the other carrying two

 system that concatenates the two bits from the second signal onto the tail (least

 significant bits) of the signed signal.

-We can do so using two Vector Reinterpret blocks and one Vector
+You can do so using two Vector Reinterpret blocks and one Vector Concat block.

-Concat block.
-The first Vector Reinterpret block is used to force the signed input
+The first Vector Reinterpret block is used to force the signed input signal to be

-signal to be treated as an unsigned value with its binary point at zero.
-The result
+treated as an unsigned value with its binary point at zero.
+The result is then fed

 UFix_2_0.
 The Concat operation is then followed by a